MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-privacy.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-investigateip-abovefoldlink)

-Microsoft is committed to providing you with the information and controls you need to make choices about how your data is collected and used when you're using Defender for Endpoint on Linux.
+Microsoft is committed to provide you with the information and controls you need to make choices about how your data is collected and used when you're using Defender for Endpoint on Linux.

-This topic describes the privacy controls available within the product, how to manage these controls with policy settings and more details on the data events that are collected.
+This article describes the privacy controls available within the product, how to manage these controls with policy settings, and more details on the data events that are collected.

 ## Overview of privacy controls in Microsoft Defender for Endpoint on Linux

-This section describes the privacy controls for the different types of data collected by Defender for Endpoint on Linux.
+This section describes the privacy controls for the different types of data that is collected by Defender for Endpoint on Linux.

 ### Diagnostic data

 Diagnostic data is used to keep Defender for Endpoint secure and up-to-date, detect, diagnose and fix problems, and also make product improvements.

 Some diagnostic data is required, while some diagnostic data is optional.
-We give you the ability to choose whether to send us required or optional diagnostic data through the use of privacy controls, such as policy settings for organizations.
+We give you the ability to choose whether to send us required or optional diagnostic data by using privacy controls, such as policy settings for organizations.

 There are two levels of diagnostic data for Defender for Endpoint client software that you can choose from:

 - **Required**: The minimum data necessary to help keep Defender for Endpoint secure, up-to-date, and performing as expected on the device it's installed on.
-- **Optional**: Additional data that helps Microsoft make product improvements and provides enhanced information to help detect, diagnose, and remediate issues.
+- **Optional**: Other data that helps Microsoft make product improvements and provides enhanced information to help detect, diagnose, and remediate issues.

 By default, only required diagnostic data is sent to Microsoft.